rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 name: Rust Foundation Fellowships
 description: >-
    Awards made to up to 20 individuals, providing a stipend of $1,000 per month plus a travel and training budget.
+Applications are now closed, though we intend to open a new application round later this year.
-The Rust Foundation is currently fundraising to continue the Fellowship Program.
+   The Rust Foundation is currently fundraising to continue this program.
 date: 2022-04-01T00:00:00Z
 tags:
    - community grants program